hvitoi/tech-docs/data/big-data/kafka/properties/properties.md

 - Producer properties is placed at _config/producer.properties_

 - **General**
-  - `client.id`: just used for logging purposes at the server
   - `partitioner.class`: class to decide to which partitioner to send the message.
 E.g., round robin
-- **Serializer**
-  - `key.serializer`: Serializer class for key that implements the serializer interface.
-Not used very often because the key is usually a simple string
-  - `value.serializer`: Serializer class for the value
 - **Compression**
   - `compression.type`: way to compress the message.
 Producer compression is highly recommended
     - none